 This is a report of the European Association of Service providers for Persons with Disabilities (EASPD) subcontracted to Policy Impact Lab (PIL).
+EASPD wishes to thank all those who contributed to the development of this report.

 Authors: Dr Lara Bezzina (PIL)